Azure/azure-sdk-for-rust/README.md

 This crate relies heavily on the excellent crate called [Hyper](https://github.com/hyperium/hyper).
 As of this library version [0.4.0](https://github.com/MindFlavor/AzureSDKForRust/releases/tag/0.4.0) all the methods are future-aware.

-From the version 0.7.2 I've used the TryFrom and TryTrait options.
+From version [0.7.2](https://github.com/MindFlavor/AzureSDKForRust/releases/tag/0.7.2) I've used the TryFrom and TryTrait options.
 This means the library is once again nightly only (until those lints are stabilized).
+The relative issue is: [https://github.com/rust-lang/rust/issues/33417](https://github.com/rust-lang/rust/issues/33417).

 > **NOTE:** This repository is under heavy development and is likely to break over time.
 The current releases will probabily contain bugs.
 As usual open issues if you find any.